ruslashev/supvime/README.md

 ***Supvime*** is a project set to create the world's best text editor.

-That is, it is:
+That is, it is (will be):

 1. Awesome and powerful as Vim
 2. Beatiful as Sublime Text
-3. Is better than Gvim
+3. Better than Gvim
-4. Is Supreme
+4. Supreme

 ### Technical Documentation